Trurl0/TiltSpaceship/README.md

 # TiltSpaceship
-Android game about dodging asteroids and shooting stuff up using tilt controls.
+An android game about dodging asteroids and shooting stuff up using tilt controls.